Signed Into Law

 Which agencies enforce SB529?

-SB529 is enforced by Texas Comptroller of Public Accounts and City of Midland (Municipality).
+SB529 is enforced by City of Midland (Municipality) and Texas Comptroller of Public Accounts.

 Q

-The compliance urgency for SB529 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB529 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q